shanise1/PredictingCoronaryHeartDisease/README.md

 ![xgboostresults](images/xgboostresults.png)

 # Future Work
 Our results focused on risk factors influencing coronary heart disease at the continental level.
 However, it is likely that these risk factors vary in importance based on individual differences within the US states.
 To better understand these differences, we propose that case studies be conducted on individual states.
 Some states lack access to healthcare resources more than other states.
+Some states lack access to healthcare resources more than other states.
+Future project expansion hopes to capture these healthcare resource discrepancies.
+Further exploration can also be done on states with the highest (e.g., Ohio) and lowest (e.g., Nevada) predictive accuracy (as measured by MSE) in our XGBoost model.
+Understanding why the states varied in predictive accuracy can help strengthen the model.

 # Dependencies
 Add the packages we used like LassoCV, XGboost, GaussianNaiveBayes, matlibplots, etc.